 Toontown is home to all toons, no matter the animation studio.
-If Judge Doom had succeeded, Snow White, Mickey, Donald Duck, and every other cartoon character kids love—-along with the likes of characters such as Bugs Bunny and Daffy Duck—-would be dead forever.
+If Judge Doom had succeeded, Snow White, Mickey, Donald Duck, and every other Disney character kids love—-along with the likes of characters such as Bugs Bunny and Daffy Duck—-would be dead forever.

 Even though he was a greedy, manipulative Jerkass, R.K.
 Maroon did care for Toons to some degree.
 The moment he passionately declared "I've been around Toons all my life, I didn't wanna see 'em destroyed", explaining why he wanted Acme's Will could make him a Jerk with a Heart of Gold.